PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 sequentially with `3 passed, 8 deselected in 3.65s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The paired post-MUL SiNet checkpoint moves `_optimize_sinet_shuffle_residual_mul_posttranspose_tail_chains` to the same `passes/sinet_shuffle_residual_layout.py` owner.
+Its first nine operators are identical to the full-tail island, so both variants now use one `_resolve_prefix` implementation for the three input adapters, first ADD/MUL/ADD/PReLU stage, side post adapter, channel Concat, shape/signature proof, three constant roles, canonical first-post metadata, public boundaries, fan-out, and graph order.
+This removes the risk that fixes to the formerly duplicated residual prefix diverge between the two legacy helpers.

+The variant-specific tail proves
+`Concat(NCHW) -> MUL -> post-MUL Transpose(NHWC) -> ADD -> PReLU`.
+The MUL and
+post output are private and have exact producer/consumer multiplicity; the ADD has one exact PReLU consumer.
+The final PReLU output may remain a public output or keep later graph-ordered fan-out.
+Concrete and dynamic contracts require the MUL output to equal the NCHW Concat, and the post, ADD, and PReLU outputs to share the exact NHWC permutation.
+All tail tensors share the prefix floating dtype and are unquantized.
+Fused activations, duplicate producers, invalid order, partial fan-out, public intermediates, and stale metadata reject the complete plan.

+The shared six-role constant transaction rotates or retains the first-stage constants, the second MUL constant, and the already-NHWC ADD/PReLU constants together.
+Sharing, external clones, constant provenance, dtype, finiteness, shape, signature, quantization, collision, and variable state use the same contract as the full-tail owner.
+The MUL produces the existing post-Transpose name directly.
+The post tensor, ADD output, final PReLU output, and their provenance remain untouched; only the Concat intermediate adopts the canonical post contract.
+Both plans are re-resolved before apply, and all mutations and five removals are preflighted before the first write.

+Variant-focused coverage adds twenty-four FLOAT16/FLOAT32/FLOAT64 numerical equivalence combinations across scalar/mixed raw constants, commuted operands and Concat inputs, and both legal post/Concat orders; two legacy raw tail constant cases; external MUL-constant cloning; candidate-only and capped execution; twenty-seven transactional unsafe tail contracts; clone collision;
+and no-index preflight.
+The combined two-owner focused suite plus the existing direct-builder characterization passed with `148 passed in 0.88s`; the full architecture suite passed with `183 passed in 50.63s`; the selected SiNet direct-builder characterization passed with
+`1 passed, 754 deselected in 0.47s`; and TensorFlow-import-blocked direct,
+default, and `-cotof` conversion passed sequentially with `3 passed, 8 deselected in 3.54s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.